david-grs/david-grs.github.io/_posts/2016-10-30-why_boost_multi_index_container-part1.markdown

 There is a specific header for each index type.

 ### Ordered
 The ordered index is implemented as a red-black tree, thus the header is composed by 3 pointers: one to the parent and the two children pointers.
-The interesting point here is that the color of the node is &mdash; on most platforms &mdash; encoded in the LSB of the parent pointer, resulting in a header of 24 bytes instead of 32 bytes (on a 64-bit systems).
+An interesting point here is that the color of the node is &mdash; on most platforms &mdash; encoded in the LSB of the parent pointer, resulting in a header of 24 bytes instead of 32 bytes (on a 64-bit systems).

-As *std::map* does not perform such space optimization, this can explain the result we got in the previous benchmark, where the lookup was faster on  *boost::multi\_index\_container* than *std::set*.
+As none of the *std::map* implementations I checked &mdash; libc++ and libstdc++ trunk (at the time of writing...) &mdash; perform such space optimization, this might explain the result we got in the previous benchmark, where the lookup was faster on  *boost::multi\_index\_container* than *std::set*.
+I actually don't know *why* they don't perform such optimization, if anybody knows, don't hesitate to post a comment!

 ### Unordered
 The implementation of the hash map requires two pointers for the bucket management.

-Again, *std::unordered_map* takes more space (3 pointers on GCC 6.2, x86-64), which can explain why the lookup was ~20% slower.
+Again, *std::unordered_map* (with GCC 6.2 on Linux x86-64) takes more space (3 pointers), which can explain why the lookup was ~20% slower.
+I didn't dig into the code of *std::unordered_map*, I only profiled its memory allocations.

 ### Sequenced